 In today’s world, where so much depends on being found online, you need every edge you can get.
 And one of those edges today is brand.
-As you will see below, it takes time to build brand signals, so that’s why I recommend you begin from day one.
+As you will see below, it takes time to build brand signals, so that’s why I recommend you begin fromm day one.

 How to Establish a Brand

 Brand means a lot of things to a lot of different people.
-To some, brand is synonymous with trademark, including your business name and logo and anything that identifies your company and makes it distinct from others.
+To some, a brand is synonymous with trademark, including your business name and logo and anything that identifies your company and makes it distinct from others.